whoschek/bzfs/README.md

 older (or newer) than 12 weeks.
     * For example, can replicate (or delete) all daily snapshots except the latest (or oldest) 90 daily snapshots, and all weekly snapshots except the latest (or oldest) 12 weekly snapshots.
-    * For example, can replicate (or delete) all daily snapshots that were created in the last 7 days, and at the same time make sure that at least the oldest 7 daily snapshots are included, regardless of whether they were created within the last 7 days or not.
+    * For example, can replicate all daily snapshots that were created during the last 7 days, and at the same time ensure that at least the latest 7 daily snapshots are replicated regardless of when they were created.
 This helps to safely cope with irregular scenarios where no snapshots were created or received within the last 7 days, or where more than 7 daily snapshots were created within the last 7 days.
-It can also help to avoid accidental pruning of the last snapshot that source and destination have in common.
+    * For example, can delete all daily snapshots that were created more than 7 days ago, yet ensure that at least the latest 7 daily snapshots are not deleted regardless of when they were created.
+It can help to avoid accidental pruning of the last snapshot that source and destination have in common.
     * Can be told to do such deletions only if a corresponding snapshot does not exist in the source dataset.
 * Also supports replicating arbitrary dataset tree subsets by feeding it a list of flat datasets.
 * Efficiently supports complex replication policies with multiple sources and multiple destinations for each source.